 Establishing closures to various hot spots would result in differing reductions to bigeye tuna fishing mortality as well as total catch.
 For example, closing a hot spot area with regards to total bigeye tuna catch would result in a 56 percent reduction in bigeye tuna catches, but also a 57% reduction in the total catch - saving 35,000 tons of bigeye tuna, but costing 800,000 tons of tuna.
-Other hotspots with respect to bigeye tuna CPUE and proportion in catch could result in approximately 14% reduction in bigeye tuna fishing mortality, but that is assuming the fish are not caught outside the closed areas.
+Other hotspots with respect to bigeye tuna fishing mortality, but that is assuming the fish are not caught outside the closed areas.
 Harley stressed the need for considering effort displacement and fish movement in these types of analyses, and referred to future work on the subject listed below:

-- Examination of bigeye tuna catches in free school sets; - Examination of contiguous hotspot areas and consistency of hotspots through time; - Closed area simulations including scenarios of effort reallocation and total versus FAD restrictions; - ➤ Generation of raised estimates of catch and effort at the vessel level; - Improved species composition estimates at the individual set level, e.g., through hierarchical modelling of sets within the same temporal/spatial strata and/or other data sources; and - Disaggregating bigeye tuna catches in the observer data set into 'large' and 'small' and determine if the hotspot areas are similar for all bigeye tuna versus small bigeye tuna.
+- Examination of bigeye tuna catches in free school sets; - Examination of contiguous hotspot areas and consistency of hotspots through time; - Closed area simulations including scenarios of effort reallocation and total versus FAD restrictions; - Generation of raised estimates of catch and effort at the vessel level; - Improved species composition estimates at the individual set level, e.g., through hierarchical modelling of sets within the same temporal/spatial strata and/or other data sources; and - Disaggregating bigeye tuna catches in the observer data set into 'large' and 'small' and determine if the hotspot areas are similar for all bigeye tuna versus small bigeye tuna.

-- Recognition of the high proportion of the bigeye tuna catch on FADs in the Central and Eastern Pacific, whereby 50% and 60% of the catch is comprised of bigeye tuna. - o It was identified that if the size of the bigeye caught is the same size as skipjack, there was no price differential between the two offered by canneries. - Acknowledgement that since 2010, WCPO high seas purse seine catch is approximately 10 percent of the total catch, with most of that occurring in the eastern WCPO high seas and little occurring the western high seas pockets.
+- Recognition of the high proportion of the bigeye tuna catch on FADs in the Central and Eastern Pacific, whereby 50% and 60% of the catch is comprised of bigeye tuna.
+While this area see high purse seine bigeye CPUE values, most of the bigeye caught by purse seine gear occurs in the western Pacific, where purse seine effort is greatest. - It was identified that if the size of the bigeye caught is the same size as skipjack, there was no price differential between the two offered by canneries. - Acknowledgement that since 2010, WCPO high seas purse seine catch is approximately 10 percent of the total catch, with most of that occurring in the eastern WCPO high seas and little occurring in the western high seas pockets.

 3.1.3.
-Kurt Schaefer- Purse Seine Catch Distribution and Movements of Bigeye Tuna in the EPO with 65 % coming from the equatorial zone between 5 degrees north and 5 degrees south 300 latitude.
+Kurt Schaefer- Purse Seine Catch Distribution and Movements of Bigeye Tuna in the EPO

+Kurt Schaefer, Head of the Biology and Ecosystem Program (IATTC), presented purse seine catch distribution and movements of bigeye tuna relevant to the IATTC Convention area in the EPO.
+Between 1994 and 2014, the average bigeye tuna catch in the EPO was about 61,000 mt, with 65 % coming from the equatorial zone between 5 degrees north and 5 degrees south latitude.
 IATTC's first spatial management measure was established 2003 (31 days), which was increased to 42 days in 2004.
 Starting in 2009, the IATTC added the spatial closed area with boundaries corresponding to 96 degrees West to 110 Degrees West, 4 degrees North, and 3 degrees South (red box in Figure 13).
 Up until 2008, approximately 24% of bigeye tuna caught in the EPO was within those boundaries.
 From 2009-2014, the boundary area represented 13 percent of the total bigeye tuna catch, but this decrease was not solely a result of the seasonal area closure; a change in purse seine catch distribution was also a factor.
-From an evaluation conducted last year, the one-month seasonal closure of
+From an evaluation conducted last year, the one-month seasonal closure of the boundary area is equivalent to a 3-day total closure of the entire IATTC Convention area.